Caoimhín Kelleher: Liverpool

-On 27 February 2022, Kelleher started in the 2022 EFL Cup Final and scored the decisive penalty in the 11–10 penalty shoot-out win against Chelsea.
+On 27 February 2022, Kelleher started in the 2022 EFL Cup final and scored the decisive penalty in the 11–10 penalty shoot-out win against Chelsea.

-On 9 November 2022, Kelleher made his first start of the 2022–23 season and saved three penalties in a 3–2 penalty shoot-out win against Derby County in the third round of the 2022–23 EFL Cup at Anfield.
-He has now saved a total of six penalties in four shootouts for Liverpool which is a club record.
-Four of his eight appearances in the EFL Cup have gone to penalties with Liverpool winning all of them.
+Kelleher made his first start of the 2022–23 season on 9 November 2022 and saved three penalties in a 3–2 penalty shoot-out win against Derby County in the third round of the 2022–23 EFL Cup at Anfield.
+With the result, he saved a total of six penalties in four shootouts for Liverpool, breaking Pepe Reina's record of five saves.
+Four of his eight appearances in the EFL Cup had gone to penalties, with Liverpool winning all of them.